YesAgain Group expands into Middle East with new hub at SAIF Zone

 PHOTO

-- H.E.
-Al Mazrouei: "Opening the group's new facility reflects SAIF Zone’s capability and excellence in attracting high-quality investments."

-Sharjah: YesAgain, one of the world’s largest Microsoft-Authorised Refurbisher for electronics maintenance and refurbishment companies and an ISO 9001, iSO 14001 and ISO 45001 Certified , has launched its new Middle East facility in the Sharjah Airport International Free Zone (SAIF Zone), adding yet another feather to the free zone’s cap.
+YesAgain, one of the world’s largest Microsoft-Authorised Refurbisher for electronics maintenance and refurbishment companies and an ISO 9001, ISO 14001 and ISO 45001 Certified, has launched its new Middle East facility in the Sharjah Airport International Free Zone (SAIF Zone), adding yet another feather to the free zone’s cap.

-The new facility covers an area of approximately 9000sqm, with an initial investment of over 30 million AED.
+The new facility covers an area of approximately 9000 sqm, with an initial investment of over AED30 million.
 Through this expansion, Yes Again aspires to triple its annual operational capacity from 100,000 to 300,000 electronic devices, addressing the growing demand for its services amid the company’s rapid regional growth.

 Al Mazrouei toured the newly opened YesAgain facility and was briefed on the cutting-edge artificial intelligence technologies employed in the maintenance and refurbishment of laptops, tablets, smartphones, CPUs, home appliances, and other electronic components.
 He was also introduced to the sustainable environmental practices implemented by the group, which prioritise minimising resource waste and reducing carbon emissions in the refurbishment process.